TheChiragKhaitan/react-fresh-toast/README.md

 This hook returns an object with the following properties:

-- `ToastConatiner`: React element representing the notification container.
+- `ToastContainer`: React element representing the notification container.
 - `tiggerToast(toastProps: ToastProps)`: Function to trigger a notification with the specified properties.